Bharadwaj204/RentMate/README.md

 -   Accent color: Soft green (#A5D6A7), to highlight positive balance and settlement actions.
 -   Clean, sans-serif font for readability and a modern look.
 -   Use outline icons to represent chores and expenses.
--   Clean and organized layout with clear sections for each module.
+-   Clean and organized layout with clear sections for each module.# RentMate